blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Keeping the children of slave women slaves

 - Marrying and having intercourse with any female who can withstand intercourse from among the Muhammadians or the People of the Book, as long as long as she or does not object
+- Considering silence from a woman as consent

 - Considering females of any age to be able to withstand intercourse unless there is a clear objection that does not contradict the Sunnah - where a 9 year old girl who was pre-pubescent, too was demonstrated to be fit.

 - Considering wives one's property acquired through payment to her father
 - Prohibiting a wife from leaving one's property in any case
+- Prohibiting a wife from divorcing the husband without the help of a court (scary how a woman can be locked up in a large apartment if one is very rich, such that her screams won't be heard)
 - Hitting wives who disobey

 - Not allowing any number of female witnesses to be able to report crimes